 How to Avoid Companies in Danger of Filing Bankruptcy

-It’s called a “balance” sheet because the assets side (what’s owned) must equal the sum of the liabilities plus owner’s equity side.
+It’s called a “balance” sheet because the assets side (what’s owned) must equal the sum of the liabilities plus the owner’s equity side.

 The “Quick Ratio”